celt29/reading-notes/Read02.md

 ## Command line notes

-Command -> command line argument (1st is called an option, usually starts with a dash ( - )) -> command line arguments.
+Command -> command line argument (The first is called an option, usually starts with a dash) -> command line arguments.

 **Shortcut**: Use the arrow keys to go through already typed commands.
 Use side arrows to customize them.